Skip to content

 Landlord vs Tenant Repair Responsibilities: Who Fixes What?

 Most repair disputes aren't about who will fix something — they're about who should fix something.
-Here's the clear legal divide between landlord and tenant repair responsibilities in UK residential tenancies.
+Here's the clear legal divide between landlord and tenant repair responsibilities in residential tenancies in England (Wales has its own regime).

 Part of: Landlord Repair Obligations in the UK: A Complete Guide